Ken Blizzard-Caron

 Here’s a quick rundown of what I’m using:

-- 11ty (Eleventy) — My static site generator.
-It takes Nunjucks, Markdown, and JSON data as input and spits out HTML (plus that one markdown file used for the PDF).
+• 11ty (Eleventy) — Static site generator.
+Takes Nunjucks templates, Markdown, and JSON data as input and outputs HTML (plus the markdown file used for the PDF).

-- Nunjucks — Templating for all the layouts and partials.
+• Nunjucks — Templating for all layouts and partials.
+Data from author.json flows through Nunjucks into every page.

-generate-pdf.jsto convert the resume markdown into HTML before Puppeteer gets involved. - Puppeteer — Headless Chrome that renders the HTML and generates the final PDF.
-Netlify installs Chrome at build time and runs the script as part of
+• Puppeteer — Headless Chrome that renders the HTML and generates the final PDF.
+Netlify installs Chrome at build time and runs the script as part of npm run build.

 Scratch Pad